Nondenon/The_Thesaurus_Builder/README.md

 -
 ### CSV 2: Full thesaurus
 - Columns required are **recordnr, term, URI**
 - You can add optional columns like domains.
+If you do, please make sure to rename that column to **domain**.
 - Make sure there are AAT-URI's in the URI column.
 They can be either the data URI (http://vocab.getty.edu/aat/[id]) or the page URI (http://vocab.getty.edu/page/aat/[id]).
 If you also use other URI's in your source system, you can leave them in this column, they will be moved to a seperate sheet in the output Excel.
 - Can include **all terms**, including the ones in CSV 1.
 - Save as **semicolon-separated CSV** (`.csv`) and UTF-8 encoded.